dnguyengithub/AudioNovelty/README.md

 ```

 For the training phase, the duration of the series should be small (3, 5 or 10s).
 For the test phase, the duration of the series should be long to reduce the effect of the "warming up phase" of VRNN (the initiation of the hidden states).
-In the paper, we created a set of 3s-long series for the training set and a set of 30s-long series for the test set.
+In the paper, we created a set of 3s-long series for the training set and a set of 30s-long series for the test/validation set.

 ## Training
 First we need to train the model: